mrd0x/secblog/src/pages/phishing-o365-spoofed-cloud-attachments/index.md

 2. Host the malicious executable on your server.

-3. Set up an HTTP redirect that redirects a path that ends with a harmless extension (.txt, .pdf, .docx etc.) to your malicious executable.
+3. Set up an HTTP redirect that redirects a path which ends with a harmless extension (.txt, .pdf, .docx etc.) to your malicious executable.
 This is extremely important because as we'll see O365 chooses the icon of the attachment based off the file extension of the link.
-In my case I used created a simple redirect from `/test/testfile.pdf` to `/evil.exe`.
+In my case I setup a redirect from `/test/testfile.pdf` to `/evil.exe`.

 ![Redirect](./redirect.png)